September 30, 2015

-Too many people falsely believe that the true test of a musician is how quickly they can play.
-While playing quickly makes sense in some contexts, those who play too quickly may start to miss notes and play sloppily.
+Does how quickly a piece is played demonstrate the true skill of a musician?
+While in some contexts this may be true, those who play too quickly may start to miss notes and play sloppily.
 If you find yourself missing notes in a particular section, don’t rush through that section as quickly as possible- pause the metronome, slow down, and practice it until you get it right.
 No matter how well you think you know a piece, practice it at a slower pace every three or four run-throughs.
-After all, how can you ever expect to play a piece quickly if you can’t play it at a slowed down pace?
+After all, if you can’t play a piece at a slowed down pace how can you ever expect to play it quickly?

 Keep Challenging Yourself

 This may sound like a no-brainer, but you’d be surprised at how many pianists stop challenging themselves once they’ve become semi-proficient at playing the instrument.
 Just as a bodybuilder must lift heavier weights in order to get stronger, a piano player must continually play more and more difficult pieces in order to improve.
 If you aren’t sure which piece of music you should choose to challenge yourself, ask your instructor.
 They’ll know better than anyone what your strengths and weaknesses are, and they should be able to pick a piece that’s challenging but not impossible.
 For example, if you struggle playing with your left hand they should be able to pick a piece that focuses mostly on the left hand.

 Make Sure Your Goals are Realistic